kizniche/Mycodo/README.md

 If you would like to rescan for translatable text and update your messages.po file without losing your previous translation work, use the following commands instead of the above commands, then edit with poedit and compile.

 '''
-pybabel extract -F babel.cfg -o messages.pot mycodo_flask
+pybabel extract -F babel.cfg -o messages.pot .
 pybabel update -i messages.pot -d mycodo_flask/translations
 '''